ballerina-platform/ballerina-dev-website/swan-lake/development-tutorials/configurability/provide-values-to-configurable-variables.md

 export BAL_CONFIG_FILES=<path-to-info.toml>:<path-to-Config.toml>
 ```

+If an environment variable is not specified, a file named `Config.toml` will be sought in the current working directory by default.

 ## Provide via environment variables

 You can also provide configurable values through an environment variable named `BAL_CONFIG_DATA` in which the content is expected to be in the [TOML syntax](#toml-syntax).